 Moving on, you can also create a file in kvmhdd.
 It contains the above-mentioned file.
 After that, you can execute it as and when required.
 Run it in the below-mentioned fashion:

 $ cd ~/kvmhdd && echo "kvm -m 768 -boot c -hda fedora15.img &" > fedora15.sh && \

-Moreover, there are several other installation procedures related to the most popular operating systems.
+Moreover, several other installation procedures are related to the most popular operating systems.
 Have a look.

 # apt-get install qemu-kvm libvirt-bin